How is Berkeley Humane funded?

 Are you a "no-kill" shelter?

 Because of the collaborative spirit and mutual respect that exists between the shelters in our community, Berkeley Humane does not use the term "no-kill" to separate ourselves from our open-door shelter partners who are under the pressure of space and/or time constraints.
-We are committed to ending the euthanasia of healthy and treatable dogs and cats in the East Bay, and we know that the overpopulation problem extends beyond any one shelter to the way animals are valued and cared for in our community.
-Please spay and neuter your pets and practice responsible pet ownership to ensure that you do not contribute to pet overpopulation.
+We are committed to ending the euthanasia of healthy and treatable dogs and cats in the East Bay, and we know that the pet homelessness problem extends beyond any one shelter to the way animals are valued and cared for in our community.
+Please spay and neuter your pets and practice responsible pet ownership to ensure that you do not contribute to pet homelessness.

 How long do pets stay in your care before they are euthanized?